Lima Memorial Health System Logo

 Possible Complications

 Long-term infection may cause changes in the tissue on the cervix.
 These changes may be seen on a routine Pap smear.
-Treatment should be started and the Pap smear repeated 3 to 6 months later.
+Treatment should be started and the Pap test repeated 3 to 6 months later.

 Treating trichomoniasis helps prevent it from spreading to sexual partners.
 Trichomoniasis is common among people with HIV/AIDS.